Your Top 15 Questions About Visiting Addis Ababa, Answered

 Q: Wait, what year is it in Ethiopia?

-A: Ethiopia uses its own calendar, which is 7-8 years behind the Gregorian calendar.
-So 2026 in the rest of the world is approximately 2018 in Ethiopia.
-They also have 13 months — twelve 30-day months plus a short 5-6 day month.
+A: Ethiopia keeps its own calendar, running 7-8 years behind the Gregorian one.
+So 2026 in the rest of the world is roughly 2018 in Ethiopia.
+There are 13 months, too — twelve 30-day months plus a short 5-6 day month.
 Your hotel and airline tickets use the international calendar, but street markets, local businesses, and government offices often use the Ethiopian one.
-It doesn't cause problems in practice, but it's disorienting the first time someone tells you the date.
+It causes no practical problems, yet the first time someone tells you the date, expect a moment of delightful disorientation.

 Q: And the clock is different too?